 Demonstrate clarity of purpose, not rigidity.
 Everyone should be able to see that this campaign is mission-centered, but all should find a place where they fit.

 Create urgency, not desperation.
 Urgency is a call to action.
 Desperation limits vision.

 Consider unintended consequences.
-A kick off must be authentic to the institution and its culture.
-A kick off which is too brash (or too humble) will create dissonance for donors.
+A kickoff must be authentic to the institution and its culture.
+A kickoff that is too brash (or too humble) will create dissonance for donors.

 - Who are the audiences?